intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 ## Explicit SIMD execution model

-Explicit SIMD execution model is a basically an equivalent of the base SYCL execution model with subgroup size restricted to 1.
+Explicit SIMD execution model is basically an equivalent of the base SYCL execution model with subgroup size restricted to 1.
 Which means each subgroup maps to a single hardware thread.
 All standard SYCL APIs continue to work, including `sycl::intel::sub_group` ones, which become either a no-op or